mayureshbhangale/NLP/README.md

-# SAVE WORLD: Using Natural Language Processing(NLP) to Identify Suicidal Posts on Reddit

----

-> "*When you are tempted to give up, your breakthrough is probably just around the corner.*"

 ## Overview
 This project aims to leverage Natural Language Processing (NLP) techniques to identify potentially suicidal posts on Reddit.
 By analyzing posts from two subreddits—r/depression and r/SuicideWatch—we aim to provide support and intervention for individuals at risk.